helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 ---

 ###### NOTE
 Functional location stages, stage groups, and types are related and used in the same way as work order stages, work order stage groups, and work order types.
-Refer to the ///"Work Order Stages" section for a general explanation regarding stage group, type, and stage relations.
+Refer to the [Work Order Stages](08_Work_Orders.md#work-order-stages) section for a general explanation regarding stage group, type, and stage relations.

 ---